skang06/Baltimore-City-Livelihood/README.md

 Life expectancy = 0.0001(median household income) – 66.240

 __Clusters and Their Characteristics__

 ![alt text](https://gith) <- Maybe add chart????

-_Mortality Rate:_
+__Mortality Rate:__

 _Cluster 1_: Cluster in between Cluster 2 and 3 in terms of all measures.

-_Cluster 2_: Lowest free and reduced meals and lowest average health index.
-Highest median household income, number of bike lanes.
-Most below level of mortality rate.
+_Cluster 2_: Most below average number of people on free and reduced meals and lowest average health index.
+Most above average median household income, number of bike lanes.
+Most below average level of mortality rate.

 _Cluster 3_: Highest above average number of people in free and reduced meals.
-Also, the lowest median household income, number of bike lanes, and average health index among the different clusters.
+Also, the most below average median household income, number of bike lanes, and average health index among the different clusters.
 Highest above average rate of mortality.

-_Life Expectancy:_
+__Life Expectancy:__

 _Cluster 1_: Cluster in between Cluster 2 and 3 in terms of all measures.

-_Cluster 2_: Least well-off.
-Highest above average number of people in free and reduced meals.
-Also, the lowest median household income, number of bike lanes, average health index, and life expectancy among the different clusters.
+_Cluster 2_: Highest above average number of people in free and reduced meals.
+Also, the most below average median household income, number of bike lanes, average health index, and life expectancy among the different clusters.

-_Cluster 3_: Most well-off.
-Lowest free and reduced meals and lowest average health index.
-Highest median household income, number of bike lanes, and life expectancy.
+_Cluster 3_: Most below average number on free and reduced meals and lowest average health index.
+Highest above average median household income, number of bike lanes, and life expectancy.

-The cluster analysis helps us understand where to focus our efforts and initiatives.
-We should focus on the neighborhoods in cluster 2 for both analyses.

 __List of Baltimore Neighborhoods in Cluster 2 maybe???__
-__Maybe add the graphic__

 ## Business Answer and Further Suggestions

+-  The cluster analysis helps us understand where to focus our efforts and initiatives.
+We should focus on the neighborhoods in cluster 2 for both analyses.
+- Although the linear regressions only indicated significance for free/reduced meals and median houseld income, the cluster analysis grouped variables together.